konkouz/Applied-Data-Science-with-Python/README.md

 * Week 3 assignment: More Pandas: Intricate Data cleaning and manipulation.
 Imported three datasets which were cleaned, joined and reduced.
 Explored the data and investigated the summary statistics and correlations.

-* Week 4 assignment: Hypothesis Testing Hypothesis testing looking at the effect of the 2008 recession on house prices in university towns. three datasets were cleaned and merged.
-The recession start, length and bottom were found from timeseries GDP data and finally a t-test was performed to test the hypothesis "University town house prices are less affected by a recession"
+* Week 4 assignment: Hypothesis Testing: This assignment tests the hypothesis of the 2008 recesion in the US having an effect on the house prices in university towns as much as it had on other towns.
+Initially three datasets (housing data, university towns, timeseries of GPD) were cleaned and merged.
+Then the start the end and the lowest recession quarters were calculated.
+Lastly a t-test was performed comparing the university town values to the non-university towns values to find whether the hypothetsis of university towns being less affected by the recession is true or not.